 Answer Access Arrangements allow candidates/learners with special educational needs, disabilities or temporary injuries to access their GCSE, BTEC and Vocational qualification assessments without changing the demands of the assessment.
 For example, readers, scribes and Braille question papers.
 In this way Awarding Bodies will comply with the duty of the Equality Act 2010 to make 'reasonable adjustments'.
 Access Arrangements are pre-examination adjustments for candidates based on evidence of need and normal way of working; schools must comply with strict regulations to ensure that this process is fair.
 During Years 7-9 staff collect evidence of a student's normal way of working.
-Then at the end of Year 9, at the earliest, based on this history of need, we collect further evidence using psychometric assessments before making the application for arrangements that require prior JCQ awarding body approval.
+Then at the end of Year 9/ start of Year 10, at the earliest, based on this history of need, we collect further evidence using psychometric assessments before making the application for arrangements that require prior JCQ awarding body approval.
 We will contact parents prior to testing.
-Parents can contact the Senco or Mrs Juliet Mitchell, the Access Arrangements Assessor, if they feel their child may require Access Arrangements for their examinations.
+Parents can contact the Upper School SENCo, Mrs Rebecca White, if they feel their child may require Access Arrangements for their examinations.